topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 $ python ir_test.py
 ```
 This script configures GPIO89 as a digital input and continuously monitors its state to detect obstacles.
-When an object is detected in front of the IR sensor, the terminal will display:
+When an object is detected in front of the IR sensor, the terminal displays:
 ```
 obstacle detected.
 ```
-When no object is detected, it will display:
+When no object is detected, it displays:
 ```
 obstacle undetected.
 ```
-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.
-When the script is terminated, GPIO89 will be automatically unexported and cleaned up.
+When the script is terminated, GPIO89 is automatically unexported and cleaned up.

 **Note**: GPIO89 is used as an example in this script.
-You may use any available GPIO pin based on the 40-pin header of the D3-G board.
-Be sure to consult the official pinout diagram for accurate pin selection.
+You may use any available GPIO pin based on the 40-pin header of the TOPST D3-G board.
+Refer to the official pinout diagram for accurate pin selection.

 <br/><br/><br/>

-### 7.1.6 Phtoregister (SZH-SSBH-011)
+### 7.1.6 Photoresistor (SZH-SSBH-011)
-A photoregister can be used to detect ambient light levels and output a digital signal when the light intensity crosses a certain threshold via GPIO.
+A photoresistor can be used to detect ambient light levels and output a digital signal when the light intensity crosses a certain threshold through GPIO.
-This section demonstrates how to connect and read input from the SZH-SSBH-011 photoregister sensor using the D3-G board.
+This section demonstrates how to connect and read input from the SZH-SSBH-011 photoresistor sensor using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)
-- Photoresistor module SZH-SSBH-011 (x1)
+- Photoresistor module (SZH-SSBH-011) (x1)
 - LED (x1)
 - 220Ω resistor (x1)
 - Breadboard (x1)